abetkin/declared/docs/examples.md

     time.register(str)
     time.register(Time)

-Then we will specify the default class for marks, so that it would know what to do with those strings:
+That's all, now we can declare daily routines:

-    class DailyRoutine(metaclass=DeclaredMeta):
+    class DailyRoutine(Declared, extract=time):
-        default_mark = time
+        # here go the attributes

-Now we are done.
-We can write our daily routine classes and inherit it from `DailyRoutine`.
+We can do that, or just leave this class empty and inherit it.

 -----------------------